 \junk{ We {\em define}\/ the motivic Segre classes using a recursion based on the standard trigonometrix $R$-matrix for $A_d$'s defining representation.
 To demonstrate their connection to the $K$-theoretic stable basis defined in the literature, we show our recursion is equivalent to a different recursion used in the characterization in \cite{SZZ-Kstable}. } For $d\leq 4$, we define a second group $X_{2d}$, three representations $V_1(z_1),V_2(z_2),V_3(z_3)$ of its quantized loop algebra $\xqg$, and intertwiners \cR{{\check R}}

-($h_d$ dual Coxeter number of $X_{2d}$) satisfying the Yang--Baxter and bootstrap equations exactly as in \cite[\S 3]{artic71}. \junk{(To efficiently check those equations, in \S ?? we make use of a braid group action on quantized loop algebras.)} Puzzles provide a way to compute the matrix entries in a massive product of $R$s and $U$s, and via essentially the same proof as in \cite[\S 3]{artic71} we show that puzzles compute the product of the motivic Segre classes.
-(There are some new puzzle pieces required at finite $q$, that are suppressed as $q\to\infty$.)
+($h_d$ being the dual Coxeter number of $X_{2d}$) that satisfy the Yang--Baxter and bootstrap equations exactly as in \cite[\S 3]{artic71}. \junk{(To efficiently check those equations, in \S ?? we make use of a braid group action on quantized loop algebras.)} Puzzles provide a way to compute the matrix entries in a massive product of $R$s and $U$s, and via essentially the same proof as in \cite[\S 3]{artic71} we show that puzzles compute the product of the motivic Segre classes.
+(There are some new puzzle pieces required at finite $q$, that were suppressed as $q\to\infty$.)

 One key difference between the $d=4$ case, vs. the $d=1,2,3$ cases we studied in \cite{artic71}, is that the representations $V_a(z_i)$ are not minuscule -- rather, each is the adjoint-plus-trivial representation of $\lie{e}_8$, bearing a $9$-dimensional central weight space.
 To write down $\cR,U$ as matrices requires picking bases of this weight space and its dual.
 (These choices were unique up to a simple gauge equivalence, in the $d=1,2,3$ cases.)
 We do this in \S \ref{ssec:d4}.